Q: I am an agent/publisher and want to know more.

 Q: What will you do at the end of this project?

-Q: I am subscribed, but didn’t like it.
+Q: I subscribed for free back in the days, but didn’t like it.
 Can I unsubscribe?

-A: Yes, at any time.
-But then you can’t go back.
-I would also be very grateful if you could send me a mail telling me where and why you lost interest, and if there’s anything I can do to fix it.
+A: Yes, but please let me know where and why you lost interest, and if there’s anything I can do to fix it.
 No tiptoeing.
 Be upfront.
 I can take it.

 A: Email me and let’s negotiate.
-It’s a closed list of less than 100 people so it’s not “out in the open”.
+The people who signed up for free are less than 100 people so it’s not “out in the open”.
 If I shut down this project, we need to create a free e-book to send to the subscribers first.
 I can’t leave them hanging in the air.

 Q: I have found that someone is publishing your book for free somewhere online!